- Ways to be Engaged

 - Become a part of the larger Linn Benton County community

-As a Bloss Hall resident, you will be expected to…
+As a Bloss Hall resident, you will be encouraged to…

 - Have an interest in service learning, social justice issues, and/or community engagement